Skip to content

 cpp

-When implementing this, we need to consider the input format.
-We agree on an input format of numerator/denominator, separated by slashes:
+When implementing it, you need to consider the input format.
+Let's agree on an input format of numerator/denominator, separated by a slash:

 cpp